pods-framework/pods/readme.txt

 = Stay tuned for Pods 2.0 =
 Pods 2.0 is around the corner, so keep up-to-date by following our @podscms twitter account or checking out our Pods Development blog at http://dev.podscms.org/

+Features coming in Pods 2.0 include:

+* Completely revamped UI
+* Pods UI will become part of Pods core
+* Create and Manage Custom Post Types
+* Create and Manage Custom Taxonomy
+* Easy migration between Custom Post Types and Custom Content Types (Standalone Pods)
+* Many more field types and advanced options (less code for you to do!)
+* Many MySQL optimizations and performance tweaks
+* Full i18n support
+* and more features which can be found at: http://dev.podscms.org/pods-2-0/

 == Changelog ==

+= 1.9.6 - June 24, 2011 =
+* Full Details can be found at:
+* Security Update: New security settings section in the Pods >> Setup >> Settings tab to restrict access to the File Browser / Uploader used in publicForm, adjust the settings to fit your site if you experience any problems
+* Added: New TinyMCE API for use with the new TinyMCE package update at http://podscms.org/packages/tinymce-for-pods/
+* Added: New get_current_url() function to get current page URL
+* Bugfix: Fixed pod_page_exists() bug with $home path
+* Bugfix: Fixed publicForm bug with $css_id always using form_count 1 (now uses correct $form_count)
+* Bugfix: Fixed access to Pod Pages tab in Pods >> Setup menu (manage_pages >> manage_pod_pages)
+* Bugfix: Added $params and $columns to actions for pods_pre_save_pod_item and pods_post_save_pod_item in PodAPI :: save_pod_item
+* Bugfix: Moved $params->pod_id and $params->tbl_row_id setup to above pre_save_helpers run in PodAPI :: save_pod_item
+* Bugfix: tbl_row_id now sent in publicForm (not just pod_id)
+* Bugfix: Fixed WP 3.2 bugs regarding jQuery upgrade to 1.6.1
+* Bugfix: Fixed some PHP warnings dependant on error_reporting level and PHP version

 = 1.9.5.1 - April 7, 2011 =
 * Bugfix: Fixed dot-traversal in Pod :: get_field